apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 ]
 ```

-## Deciding the paradim for your NN
+## Deciding the paradigm for your NN

 MXNet includes two types of programming paradigms: